Menu

 What are the Benefits of Using LED Paint Booth Lights?

-After 17 years of working with automotive shops and industrial painting facilities, we consistently see these advantages drive the decision to upgrade:
+After 15+ years working with automotive shops and industrial painting facilities, we see these advantages drive upgrades:

-Immediate Energy Reduction: Facilities typically cut lighting costs by 60-75% compared to metal halide systems.
-A 100-watt LED fixture replaces a 400-watt metal halide while delivering superior light output.
+• Immediate Energy Reduction: Facilities typically cut lighting costs by 60-75% compared to metal halide systems.
+A 100W LED fixture replaces a 400W metal halide while providing better illumination.

-Flicker-Free Performance: Consistent illumination eliminates the eye strain and headaches caused by fluorescent strobing.
-Workers report better focus during detailed paint application.
+• Flicker-Free Performance: Stable, flicker-free light eliminates eye strain and headaches from fluorescent or HID strobing, supporting worker focus during detailed paint work.

 Mllg E Led Expli 80 50 U C1d1 Paint Booth Lighting